-The Department of Science proactively seeks opportunities to maintain and build on Queensland's significant scientific research and industry links with China.
+The department of proactively seeks opportunities to maintain and build on Queensland's significant scientific research and industry links with China.
 Outbound missions enable us to meet with our collaborators and view our joint projects in action.

 Missions to China